When your website design and functionality is finalised, you need to think about who you want to find it and how to make things happen.

 Keywords & Phrases

 Much of being found online is about keywords and phrases.
 More specifically, it’s about how SEO-savvy your copywriter is.
 Website copy needs to mention keywords and phrases, to the right context, quality & density… all the while maintaining relevance and continuing to engage your customers.
+Achieving the right balance between keywords and compelling copy is a delicate operation, best left in the hands of “The Copy Doctor”.

 Long gone are the days when a website could succeed in SEO just by waffling on with repetitive, disjointed copy, randomly dropping keywords for good measure.
 Google and other search engines have evolved over recent years, with more emphasis being on the quality and relevance of the copy – not just the word count and keyword score.
 So it’s no longer good enough to have some words, you’ve got to have good words.